wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Enterprise Autopilot features perform automatic, operator-friendly management of Consul servers, including cleanup of dead servers, monitoring the state of the Raft cluster, automated upgrades, and stable server introduction.

-   Autopilot enables Enterprise Redundancy Zones to improve resiliency and scaling of a Consul cluster.
+   Autopilot enables <strong>Enterprise Redundancy Zones</strong> to improve resiliency and scaling of a Consul cluster.
 It can add "non-voting" servers which will be promoted to voting status in case of voting server failure.
    Unless during failure, Redundant zones do not participate in quorum, including leader election.

 1. To get Autopilot configuration settings: